dongmingh/v1performance/README.md

   - Move: move transaction
   - Query: query transaction

-+ **targetPeers**: the target peers that transactions will sent to (default: all peers)
++ **targetPeers**: the target peers that transactions will sent to
+  - OrgAnchors: send to the anchor peer (peer1) of the organization being executed in the current process
-  - Anchor: only send to anchor peers
+  - AllAnchor: send to the anchor peers of all organizations
+  - OrgPeers: send to all peers in the organization being executed in the current process
+  - AllPeers: send to all peers in all organizations
-  - List: only send to a set of peers, see listOpt for details.
+  - List: only send to the peers given in listOpt, see listOpt below for details

 + **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.